 Install ToolPiper from modelpiper.com.
 Then run one command:

-claude mcp add toolpiper -- ~/.toolpiper/mcpRestart Claude Code.
+claude mcp add --transport http toolpiper http://127.0.0.1:9998/mcpRestart Claude Code.
 That's it.
 No npm install, no Docker, no Python environment.
-ToolPiper places a symlink at ~/.toolpiper/mcp pointing to the native binary inside the app.
-It updates automatically when you update ToolPiper.
+ToolPiper serves MCP directly from the running app, so there is nothing to keep in sync when you update it.

 For Cursor, Claude Desktop, Windsurf, VS Code (with Cline or Continue), Zed, or Aider, each editor has a slightly different registration syntax.
 See MCP Setup on Mac for the full per-editor walkthrough, or Connect ToolPiper on Mac for the broader integration hub covering OAuth and the local HTTP API alongside MCP.

-Local AI Inference (12 tools).
-The foundation. chat runs prompts through a local LLM. transcribe converts audio to text on-device. speak synthesizes speech. ocr extracts text from images and PDFs using Apple Vision. embed generates vector embeddings for RAG pipelines. analyze_image and analyze_text handle multimodal and text analysis.
-The remaining tools manage the model lifecycle: listing what's available, checking download status, loading and unloading from memory.
+Local AI Inference.
+The foundation. chat runs prompts through a local LLM. audio_transcribe converts audio to text on-device. audio_speak synthesizes speech. vision_ocr extracts text from images and PDFs using Apple Vision. text_embed generates vector embeddings for RAG pipelines. image_analyze and text_analyze handle multimodal and text analysis.
+The remaining tools manage the model lifecycle: model_list shows what's available, model_download pulls from HuggingFace, and model_load / model_unload manage memory.
 All inference runs on your Mac's Neural Engine and Metal GPU.
+Anything you pull with model_download is best sized against your Mac first, since available memory is what decides whether a set of weights loads at all.

-Knowledge Base (3 tools).
+Knowledge Base.
 Local retrieval-augmented generation.
-Index a document collection with rag_ingest, search it with rag_query using hybrid HNSW vector + BM25 keyword retrieval with semantic chunking, and list your indexed collections with rag_collections.
+Index a document collection with rag_ingest, search it with rag_query using hybrid vector + BM25 keyword retrieval with semantic chunking, and list your indexed collections with rag_collection_list.
 Everything stays on-device.

-Browser Automation (15 tools).
+Browser Automation.
 Full Chrome DevTools Protocol control using the accessibility tree instead of CSS selectors. browser_snapshot captures page state. browser_action clicks, types, and fills forms, returning an AX diff of what changed.
-Seven assertion types with polling via browser_assert.
+Assertion types with polling via browser_assert.
 Console reading, interaction recording, network monitoring, cookie and storage management, Web Vitals measurement, JS/CSS coverage tracking, JavaScript execution, request mocking, passkey simulation, and form autofill round out the set.

-Web Scraping (2 tools). scrape extracts content from web pages in seven formats (markdown, plain text, readability, AX tree, HTML, links, screenshot) using a real browser with readiness detection for 16 JavaScript frameworks. browser_detect identifies which frameworks a page uses.
+Web Scraping. web_scrape extracts content from web pages in seven formats (markdown, plain text, readability, AX tree, HTML, links, screenshot) using a real browser with readiness detection for 16 JavaScript frameworks. browser_detect identifies which frameworks a page uses.

 Testing (10 tools).
 PiperTest is a visual, AX-native test format with self-healing selectors.
 Six tools handle test session CRUD, execution, and export to Playwright or Cypress code.
 Four additional Sieve tools analyze and auto-repair broken selectors across your test suite.

-Pose and Motion Capture (3 tools).
+Pose and Motion Capture (5 tools).
 Real-time skeleton tracking using Apple Vision.
-Single-image pose estimation, WebSocket streaming at 60fps, and four output formats including a zero-allocation compact binary format at 236 bytes per frame.
+Single-image pose estimation, WebSocket streaming at 60fps, and multiple output formats including a zero-allocation compact binary format at 236 bytes per frame.

-Desktop Control (29 tools).
-Full macOS system control through ToolPiper.
+Desktop Control (181 tools, 26 domains).
+Full macOS system control through ToolPiper, under the system_* namespace.
 Window management with snap layouts.
 Keyboard and mouse simulation.
 Volume and display brightness.
 Wi-Fi, Bluetooth, Dock, desktop, Spaces, Focus modes, media playback.
 Power and process management.
 Finder operations.
 App interaction (list running apps, launch, capture snapshots, run assertions).
 Accessibility and appearance settings.
 Notifications, Calendar, Contacts, Reminders, Location, Shortcuts, system defaults, and storage info.
+Each verb is its own tool: system_volume_set, system_window_snap, system_display_brightness_set, so the model picks the exact action by name.

-Social and Research (10 tools).
+Social and Research (15 tools).
 GitHub repository analysis and cross-repo comparison.
 Hacker News trending stories and search.
-Reddit search and post retrieval.
-X/Twitter browsing and composition.
+Reddit search and posting.
+Google Search Console analytics, URL inspection, and sitemap management.
 YouTube transcript extraction.
+Plus a content queue for drafting and publishing outreach.

 Files, Git, and Utilities.
 The remaining tools cover file operations (read, write, create, delete, list, directory picker, shell commands), Git integration (status, diff, log, commit, push, checkout), image upscaling with benchmarking, voice cloning, live streaming control, content queue management, OAuth connection management, and API discovery.